18F/acquisitions.18f.gov/README.md

 pip install -r requirements.txt
 ```

 The project runs a PostgreSQL database.
-Set up the database:
+Set up the database and create the user groups:

 ```
 createdb acquisitions
 ./manage.py migrate
+./manage.py init_groups
 ```

 Optionally, populate the database with some fake data:

 ```
 ./manage.py create_team
+./manage.py create_projects
 ```

 Because of the authentication flow, a superuser should be created without a